Thairo Estrada Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.2 K/9, which ranks 12th in the league.
+- The Cardinals pitching staff is ninth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Cardinals have a 4.66 team ERA that ranks 20th across all league pitching staffs.
+- The Cardinals have the 21st-ranked team ERA across all MLB pitching staffs (4.48).

-- Cardinals pitchers combine to rank 18th in baseball in home runs given up (26 total, 1.2 per game).
+- The Cardinals rank 18th in baseball in home runs allowed (27 total, 1.2 per game).

-- Montgomery (2-2) takes the mound for the Cardinals in his fifth start of the season.
-He has a 4.84 ERA in 22 1/3 innings pitched, with 19 strikeouts.
+- Woodford gets the start for the Cardinals, his fifth of the season.
+He is 1-2 with a 6.05 ERA and 12 strikeouts through 19 1/3 innings pitched.

-- The lefty last pitched on Tuesday against the Arizona Diamondbacks, when he tossed four innings, allowing seven earned runs while giving up 10 hits.
+- In his last appearance on Wednesday against the Arizona Diamondbacks, the righty went five innings, allowing four earned runs while surrendering seven hits.

+- In four games this season, the 26-year-old has amassed a 6.05 ERA and 5.6 strikeouts per nine innings, while giving up a batting average of .342 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.